Cook County Democratic Party: Under George Dunne and Edward Vrdolyak

 George Dunne had a falling out with the mayor and in 1982 he lost the party chairmanship to 10th Ward committeeman Edward Vrdolyak, an ally of Jane Byrne.
 When Richard J. Daley's son Richard M. Daley challenged Byrne for mayor in 1983, a coalition of African-American, Hispanic, and "good government" or "lakefront liberals" coalesced.
 Latinos who had been displaced for years from the downtown and lakefront neighborhoods joined the West Town Coalition and the Young Lords, and both groups backed Harold Washington.
 He won the three-way primary election with 80% of the Latino vote.
 The Young Lords leader Jose Cha Cha Jimenez introduced the new mayor in June 1983 in Humboldt Park before a crowd of 100,000 Puerto Ricans.
 For the next three years, the Cook County Democratic Party was divided by crippling Council Wars in the city of Chicago.
 This was essentially a racially polarized political conflict that blocked the agenda of Washington and his allies.

-After Washington was elected – and in spite of the fact that African Americans and Latinos comprised 55 percent of the votes in the city's 49 wards – only 15 Blacks and one Latino served as alderman.
+After Washington was elected – and in spite of the fact that African Americans and Latinos comprised 55 percent of the votes in the city's 49 wards – only 15 Blacks and one Latino served as alderperson.
 Gerrymandering had prevented the Black and Latino majorities from electing candidates from their own communities.
 Washington's supporters and allies waged an unprecedented and successful battle over redistricting.
 Their broad, multiracial coalition then used grassroots organizing techniques that resulted in electoral wins.
 Those victories brought an end to the Council Wars that had paralyzed Chicago's city council since Washington was elected.
 Several prominent Democrats, led by Party Chairman Edward Vrdolyak, defected to the Republican Party.
 George Dunne, who had aligned himself with Harold Washington during the Council Wars period, was re-elected to the party chairmanship after Vrydolyak resigned following his defeat by Washington in the 1987 Mayoral election.
 Washington's death in the fall of 1987, a half-year into his second term, fractured the Washington political coalition.
 No subsequent African-American candidate was able to unify the West and South Side African-American communities or mobilize the same degree of support among white liberals as well as Washington had.

-In 2008, Vrdolyak, former Democratic Committeeman from Chicago's 10th Ward, Chicago alderman, and former Cook County Democratic Party Chairman, pleaded guilty to conspiracy to commit mail and wire fraud related to the sale of property by the Chicago Medical School.
+In 2008, Vrdolyak, former Democratic Committeeman from Chicago's 10th Ward, Chicago alderperson, and former Cook County Democratic Party Chairman, pleaded guilty to conspiracy to commit mail and wire fraud related to the sale of property by the Chicago Medical School.